Julie-Lam/FYFI/FyFi.Domain/Readme.md

 ﻿# Fyfi Domain
-This layer stores the domain classes.
+This application forms the core of the solution.
+It contains the solid classes/entities.